chibisnorlax/acnhfaq/island-life.md

 ## When will I see meteor showers?
 Meteor showers are dependent on your [weather seed](#what-determines-the-weather-on-my-island).
 On nights with certain clear weather patterns, you may see shooting stars between 7:00 PM and 4:00 AM.
 There are two types of star showers:
 - **Heavy meteor showers:** Usually (but not always!) announced by Isabelle.
 Villagers will mention it/talk about it if you talk to them.
 Heavy showers will bring groups of 5-8 shooting stars roughly every minute or so.
 These are rare, only occurring on average about 10 times per year.
-- **Light meteor showers:** On light shower nights, you will see only a handful of shooting stars each hour, if that hour has a clear sky.
+- **Light meteor showers:** On light shower nights, you will see only a handful of shooting stars each hour.
 These are more common, occurring on average 5-10 nights per month.

 Both heavy and light meteor showers are locked to the date on which they occur, and will always occur on that date even if you time travel.